ELAS: Expansion of ELAS

 The blowing up of Gorgopotamos bridge favored ELAS.
-Soon, many the inhabitants of the villages of Central Greece became members of ELAS.
+Soon, many of the inhabitants of the villages of Central Greece became members of ELAS.
 Furthermore, people sympathised with the ELAS guerrillas because they weren't helped by the British in contrast with EDES.
 When 25 guerrillas deserted from ELAS, Aris Velouchiotis went to Epirus to threaten Napoleon Zervas not to come in touch with them.
 Later, the 25 deserters were arrested and executed in the village of Sperhiada.
 The winter of 1942, ELAS groups were formed in other Greek regions, like Thessaly and Macedonia.
 In Central Greece, Aris Velouchiotis succeeded to form a powerful semi-conventional army which could attack German and Italian forces.
 Aris became a legendary figure who imposed an iron discipline in ELAS.
 At the same time, some members of ELAS (Periklis, Tasos Leuterias, Diamantis, Nikiforos, Thiseas, Dimos Karalivanos, and Belis) have been distinguished during the battles.
 Aris Velouchiotis formed a group of 30–35 men, called "Mavroskoufides" (the "black caps"), who were his personal guards.
 During the winter of 1942–1943, new units of ELAS were composed in many regions of Greece.
 Some areas in the mountains of Central Greece passed from the control of Axis forces to that of ELAS.

-The leadership of ELAS followed a triadic form, from its top down to platoon level: the captain (kapetánios), elected by the men and the overall leader of the unit, the military specialist (stratiotikós), usually a regular Army officer, responsible for tactical planning and training, and the political leader (politikós), usually a KKE member, as EAM's representative.
+The leadership of ELAS followed a triadic form, from its top down to platoon level: the captain (kapetánios), elected by the men and the overall leader of the unit, the military specialist (stratiotikós), usually a regular army officer, responsible for tactical planning and training, and the political leader (politikós), usually a KKE member, as EAM's representative.
 At its top, the General Headquarters of ELAS, these positions were filled by Aris Velouchiotis, Stefanos Sarafis and Andreas Tzimas (nom-de-guerre: Vasilis Samariniotis).

 Two events of great importance took place in this period.
 KKE, after passing great difficulties, succeeded in reorganizing its groups destroyed by Metaxas.
 Many members were recruited and with the help of ELAS, which became the largest partisan army in Greece, EAM became the largest mass political organization in Greek history, claiming over 1.5 million members, enlisted in organizations that covered every neighborhood in every village.
 The second great event was the foundation of the United Panhellenic Organization of Youth (EPON) (Ενιαία Πανελλαδική Οργάνωση Νέων).
 In 1943, a small naval auxiliary navy, the Greek People's Liberation Navy (ELAN) was also founded.

 Two years after its foundation, ELAS' military strength had grown from the small group of fighters in Domnitsa to a force of some 50,000 partisans (estimates of the British government) or even as many as 85,000, according to EAM sources; EAM itself, and its associated organizations, had grown to a membership of anywhere from 500,000 to 750,000 (according to Anthony Eden) up to two million, in a country of 7.5 million inhabitants.
 ELAS was thus one of the largest resistance groups formed in Europe, similar to the French Maquis, the Italian Resistance and the Yugoslavian Partisans, but smaller than the Polish resistance.